PabloAsensiGarcia/AVEVA-System-Platform/README.md

 The content ranges from scripting patterns and best practices to design templates and architectural guidelines aimed at promoting clarity, scalability, and maintainability within System Platform environments.
 Whether you're building a system from scratch or refining an existing deployment, this repository provides actionable insights that can help accelerate development while maintaining high engineering standards.

+This repository is continuously evolving—I'll keep updating it as my experience grows and new insights emerge.

 ---

 ## 📂 Repository Structure